Venus of Urbino by Titian, circa 1538

 While it is not fully ascertained, it is widely accepted that Titian’s Venus was commissioned by Guidobaldo II Della Rovere for his then 15 years old wife, Giulia Varano, as a wedding gift.
 The painting is said to have been completed in 1535 and, the sale record shows that it was in Guidobaldo’s possession by 1538.
 Guidobaldo was Duke of Urbino, and Venus takes its name from his title.

 Using a popular genre of the early Renaissance, Titian took inspiration in the Venus of Dresden by Giorgione.
 Titian was familiar with this painting as he worked on it and even completed it after Giorgione’s death.
 But, with the Venus of Urbino, Titian creates something audacious and daring to probably serve one purpose, the exhibition of his own skills.

-The Venus of Urbino meaning: a traditional wedding picture.
+The Venus of Urbino by Titian meaning: a traditional wedding picture.

 In appearance, the Venus of Urbino has all the elements of a traditional wedding picture.
 Serving as a marriage lesson the painting refers to love, physical and ethereal, faithfulness, and motherhood.

 Venus is lying gracefully on a red bed with white sheets symbolising respectively love and purity.
 The roses held in Venus’s right hand and the myrtle at the window are here to confirm her identity.
 They are also a commonly used symbol of married life.

 The little dog lying at the edge of the bed is a token of marital fidelity.
 In the background, a young maid is digging through a cassone (chest traditionally given to the bride by the groom) while her elder is motheringly supervising her.
 This may be the Venus of Urbino by Titian Meaning.